ruchira-wyncore/report-master-service/README.md

 http://localhost:8080/api/report/master/get/all

-2) The API URL for the deletion of record based on report name is http://localhost:8080/api/report/master/delete/{id}  where id is the name of the report to be deleted.
+2) The API URL for the deletion of record based on report name is http://localhost:8080/api/report/master/get/server/{id}  where id is the report ID.
+This call returns a string value which will be null if the server URL is not found or will contain the URL string.

 3) The API URL for the updating of record based on report name is http://localhost:8080/api/report/master/update/{id}  where id is the name of the report to be updated.
 The body of this call contains the record to be updated in JSON format as described in the POST section and it returns back thee updated response.

+### How to get server URL for a given report ID.
+The API URL for getting server URL  based on report id is

 ### Integration/BDD testing using cucumber.